Approximating matrix eigenvalues by subspace iteration with repeated random sparsification: Randomization of standard subspace iteration fails

-This section describes the application of stochastic compression techniques to a more standard subspace iteration, namely one that relies more upon nonlinear operations on the iterates $\mathbf{X}^{(i)}$.
-By comparing this ``nonlinear'' approach to the method in the main text (here referred to as ``linear randomized subspace iteration''), we further elucidate the advantages of the non-standard features of linear randomized subspace iteration.
-Unlike in the linear approach, multiplication by $\mathbf{G}^{(i)}$ enforces orthonormality in the full $n$-dimensional vector space.
-At intervals of 1000 iterations, $\mathbf{G}^{(i)}$ is constructed from a Gram-Schmidt orthogonalization of the iterate columns, which requires inner products of pairs of random vectors.
-In other iterations, $\mathbf{G}^{(i)}$ is a diagonal matrix containing the $\ell_1$-norms of the iterate columns.
+This section describes the application of repeated stochastic sparsification techniques to a more standard subspace iteration that relies more on nonlinear operations on the iterates $\mathbf{X}^{(i)}$.
+In the nonlinear approach, multiplication by $[\mathbf{G}^{(i)}]^{-1}$ enforces orthonormality in the full $n$-dimensional vector space.
+At regular intervals, $\mathbf{G}^{(i)}$ is constructed from a Gram-Schmidt orthogonalization of $\mathbf{X}^{(i)}$.
+At other iterations, $\mathbf{G}^{(i)}$ is a diagonal matrix containing the $\ell_1$-norms of the columns of $\mathbf{X}^{(i)}$.
+For these tests, we performe orthogonalization at intervals of 1000 iterations.